lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 *Some video games like Detroit: Become Human by Quantic Dream take advantage of uncanny valley phenomenon and use it to support their characters*

 ### How do I apply what I just read in the game development?

+In video games specifically, you can spot it within animations including running -- I am personally expericing it now with a rather comical running in [*Star Wars Jedi: Fallen Order*](https://www.ea.com/games/starwars/jedi/jedi-fallen-order)) - dancing, and more coordinate and complex set of movements.
+I would like to cover this topic in more depth in the future with an expert's insight from someone from animation and mocap departments, so stay tuned!

 One of the ways to bypass this problem is to go through the path of stylization.
 Some of the elements of stylization that have the greatest impact on the attractiveness of characters are material properties or figures, the shape of characters determines mainly how realistic they appear.
 Sometimes uncanny valley is even desirable, especially in creation of deliberately repulsive characters.

 ![](/images/disco-elysium.png)